The Dreyfus Prize in the Chemical Sciences

 James Anderson Wins 2021 Dreyfus Prize, Conferred in Environmental Chemistry

 James G. Anderson, the Philip S. Weld Professor in Chemistry at Harvard University, is the recipient of the 2021 Dreyfus Prize in the Chemical Sciences.
 The international biennial Prize, which includes a $250,000 award, is conferred this year in Environmental Chemistry.
-The award ceremony is scheduled to be held at Harvard in the fall.
+The Prize was presented to Dr. Anderson on September 23, 2021.
+A public award ceremony is planned to be held at Harvard in 2022.

 Anderson received this award for decades of landmark contributions to the field of environmental chemistry.
 He is honored for pioneering measurements of the free radicals that drive the chemistry of the atmosphere, establishing the foundation for worldwide agreements to protect the stratospheric ozone layer.
 His work and advocacy have had an enduring impact on scientists, policy-makers, students, and society.
 He is a towering figure in the field, renowned for his extraordinary abilities to both distill the most important questions that characterize the complex photochemical system of the stratosphere and then to perform the extremely challenging experiments required to address them.
 He has testified on numerous occasions before both Senate and House committees on national energy and climate issues.